Create Chicago holiday memories with your family

 FREE OR RELATIVELY INEXPENSIVE

-Lincoln Park Zoo ZooLights: While the normally free Lincoln Park Zoo charges admission for its lights this year, the cost is relatively low ($7 per person weekdays, $10 per person weekends and special days).
+Lincoln Park Zoo ZooLights: While the normally free Lincoln Park Zoo charges admission for its lights this year, the cost is relatively low ($7-10 per person).
 Mondays are free.
-Tickets are required each night.
 ZooLights will be celebrated from Nov.
-17 to Jan.
-7. Some days include performances or special events, such as Dec.
-31, which features New Year’s Eve countdowns every hour.
+15 to Jan.
+5. Some days include performances or special events.

 Macy’s on State Street: It’s not the holidays in Chicago without a visit to State Street to see the themed window displays, which are already up and running (they debuted the first weekend in November).
 This visit can be free if you simply admire the window magic and decorations in this historic store.
-For a holiday splurge, make a reservation to eat a fancy lunch in the Walnut Room restaurant inside the store (although at last look, reservations are already full from Nov.
-18 to Jan.
-1; get on the cancellation list).
+For a holiday splurge, make a reservation to eat a fancy lunch in the Walnut Room restaurant inside the store (although at last look, reservations are already full; get on the cancellation list).
 Of course when I was a kid, it was the Marshall Field’s windows that were the main attraction, but alas, showing my age.

 Christkindlmarket: This traditional holiday market is located in Daley Plaza, not far from Macy’s on State Street, so if you head downtown — it’s easy to combine these.
 We’ve heard from friends that this market offers really cool crafts and artisan goods in the traditional German style, so how much money you spend on food or souvenirs is up to your family.
 It’s free to enter, and there’s also lots of free live entertainment — from brass bands to ballet.
 Check the calendar to plan your trip; open Nov.
-17-Dec.
-24. There is also a Christkindlmarket in Wrigleyville.
+22-Dec.
+24.

-The CTA Holiday Train and Bus: This holiday tradition will return for its 32nd year, from Friday, Nov.
-24-Monday, Dec.
-18. Check back here for more info.
+The CTA Holiday Train and Bus: This holiday tradition will return for its 33rd year, from Friday, Nov.
+22-Monday, Dec.
+15. Check back here for more info.
 Consult the CTA schedule to see when a given bus or train route will feature a blinged-up ride with lights, decorations, music, and Santa.
 Regular transit fees apply.

 Garfield Park Conservatory: A beloved oasis on Chicago’s west side, it is one of the largest and most stunning botanical conservatories in the nation, with eight indoor display gardens open year-round as well as more than 10 acres of outdoor gardens.
-This year’s Winter Flower Show Snow Day! (open Nov.
-24 through Jan.
-7) will celebrate the Garfield Park Conservatory Alliance’s 25th anniversary.
-Learn about the rich 25 years of history while enjoying beautiful silver foliage, lush poinsettias in pink and white hues, and more of our favorite winter flowers and plants.
 Admission to the Conservatory is always FREE; however timed entry reservations are required and donations are welcome.

 FUN IN ICONIC PLACES

 Museum of Science and Industry: Boasts a four-story, floor-to-dome Grand Tree, surrounded by a forest of more than 50 trees and displays decorated by volunteers to represent the holiday traditions from cultures around the globe.
 An 80-year tradition!
-This year’s holiday exhibits, Christmas Around the World and Holidays of Light, are included in museum entry and are open from Nov.
-18 through Jan.
-7. (Photo opportunities with Santa require a reservation and extra charge.)
+This year’s holiday exhibits, Christmas Around the World and Holidays of Light, are included in museum entry and open beginning Nov.
+16. (Photo opportunities with Santa require a reservation and extra charge.)

 GO TO A SHOW